abumq/mine/README.md

 For _minimal_ library this is what we are aiming.

 # Contribution
-We are currently not accepting any pull requests for this project but if you have security concerns or see an issue in implementation please let us know via github issues.
+You can only contribute by testing on various platforms and reporting the issues.
+We are not accepting any pull requests until first release.

 # License
 ```